Last updated: 26th March 2014

 Promotion or Redesignation

-During the currency of a work permit, the holder may not be promoted or re-designated without the prior consent of the relevant Immigration board.
-This restriction is intended to protect opportunities for Caymanians, but the relevant boards will be very accommodating in appropriate circumstances.
-Care should be taken that appropriate applications are made, particularly since a failure to make them can result in revocation of a permit and even prosecution in appropriate circumstances.
+During the currency of a work permit, the holder may not be promoted or re-designated without their employer notifying the Immigration Board and consent being received.
+This restriction is intended to protect opportunities for Caymanians, and ensure that due revenue is collected.
+The relevant boards will be very accommodating in appropriate circumstances.

 Work Permit Dependants